dafrina/ezform/readme.md

 ### requiredListValidator

-Checks if an array (such as a checkbox group or multiselect) is empty
+Checks if an array (such as the value of a checkbox group or multiselect) is empty

 ### numberValidator